Volunteer with Operation Ethiopia

 Are you looking for a life-changing experience and the opportunity to help some of the people who need it most in Ethiopia?
 Consider applying to help us do our work in Ethiopia!

-We run two to three one-week medical missions per year, with cohorts of up to 14 people, including a mix of opthalmologists, optometrists, EMTs, and lay volunteers.
-Due to the ongoing war in Israel, the dates of our 2025 missions are not yet set.
+We run two one-week trips with volunteer cohorts a year.
+Each cohort includes four ophthalmologists, 2 EMTs and up to 8 laypeople.
 If you are interested in joining us on a future mission, please fill out the volunteer form below and we will be in touch.

 Volunteering with Operation Ethiopia is a very hands-on experience with hard but incredibly fulfilling work.
 Past volunteers have found it to be a truly life-changing experience.